-Srinagar, Nov 28 (UNI) The Jammu and Kashmir government will soon approach the Union Civil Aviation Ministry for installation of CAT-1 lighting facility at the Srinagar airport to allow landing of flights in poor visibility conditions.
+Srinagar, Nov 29 (UNI) The Jammu and Kashmir government will soon approach the Union Civil Aviation Ministry for installation of CAT-1 lighting facility at the Srinagar Airport to allow landing of flights in poor visibility conditions.

-This was stated at a high-level meeting chaired by Jammu and Kashmir Chief Minister Ghulam Nabi Azad to review the situation arising out of the cancellation of Haj and other flights from here.
+This was stated at a high-level meeting chaired by Jammu and Kashmir Chief Minister Ghulam Nabi Azad, here last evening, to review the situation arising out of the cancellation of Haj and other flights from Srinagar.

 Mr Azad was told that if the landing criterion was reverted back, the problem of flight cancellation might not arise.